openrocket/openrocket.github.io/downloads/instructions/macOS_22.02.beta.02.md

   </table>
 </html>

-### Dealing with OpenRocket app security warnings
+### First Launch of OpenRocket

-Upon opening the OpenRocket application for the first time, you can get some security warnings.
-To let macOS know that OpenRocket is not a malicious software (trust us, it isn't), do the following:
+Upon opening the OpenRocket application for the first time, you will get some security warnings.
+To let macOS know that OpenRocket is not a malicious software (trust us, it isn't), do the following the first time you open the application:

 <html>
   <table class="left">